-Sodium valproate is used to control seizures (commonly known as fits).
+Sodium valproate is used to control some types of seizures (commonly known as fits).
 It is also used as a mood stabiliser to help reduce mood swings in bipolar disorder.
 This medication is also used in other medical conditions such as prevention of migraine headaches.

 The common side effects of sodium valproate include: